We’ve reached that age, my friends.

 - Reduce heating beverages.
 Unfortunately, alcohol and coffee fall into this category.

 - Reconsider your yoga practice.
 Some women will feel better incorporating more restorative, cooling practices.
 Others will benefit from having an outlet for the excess heat.
-If you’re not sure what to practice, consider working with an experienced teacher.
+If you’re not sure what to practice, work with an experienced teacher.

 Do you have another technique that helps you sleep better while dealing with the heat created by perimenopause?
 If so, comment and let me know!